lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction1.md

 When we try to visualize the data, each column is considered as a dimension.
 For example, data ploted on x-axis and y-axis is 2 dimensional data, and data ploted on x-axis, y-axis and z-axis is 3 dimensional data.

-To plot the data into axes space is a straightforward way to understand the data.
+To plot the data into cartesian coordinate (x, y coordinate system) is a straightforward way to understand the data.
 However, for data with more than 3 dimensions, such plot is challenging.
 With crystal ball's power, Lady H. can project higher dimensional data into lower dimensions while keeping the original information as much as possible.
 This power is called as "Dimensional Reduction".

 ### About the Data